Events

 Quantifying Kissinger: Visualizing the Many Worlds of the Kissinger Correspondence

 Henry Kissinger was the National Security Advisor and Secretary of State under Presidents Richard Nixon and Gerald R. Ford.
-He was a driving force in…
+He was a driving force in U.S. foreign policy in…

 Look for the Helpers: Creating and Maintaining A Culture of Advocacy in Computing and Tech